binaryphile/binaryphile.com/posts/cloning-my-spree-instance-and-getting-it-running-under-vagrant.md

 - `git clone git@github.com:lilleyt/spree_print_invoice`
 - Visit each directory, check out the current commit listed in `spree_dibs_[major].[minor]/Gemfile.lock`
     - If the revision isn't in the repo, add the upstream, `fetch --all` and try again
 - `cd spree_dibs_[major].[minor]`
 - `cp config/database.yml.original config/database.yml`
-- `bundle install`
+- `bundle install --without production`
+- Either copy in your production db (mysqldump, create schema and mysql) or `bundle exec rake db:bootstrap`
+    - If you bring in your production db, copy the `public/spree` folder from production or another instance
 - `bundle exec rake assets:precompile:nondigest`
-- Copy the `public/spree` folder from production or another instance

-Test with `bundle exec rails s`
+- Test with `bundle exec rails s`